The Role of the Lieutenant-Governor in the Bailiwick of Guernsey

 - Being an impartial adviser to The King on Bailiwick matters

-- Attending the meetings at the States of Guernsey, the States of Alderney, and Chief Pleas of Sark
+- Regularly attending meetings at the States of Guernsey, the States of Alderney, and Chief Pleas of Sark

-- Hosting Royal, ambassadorial and VIP visits and occasions in conjunction with the Islands' authorities
+- Hosting Royal, ambassadorial and VIP visits and occasions in conjunction with the Islands' civic authorities (The Bailiff's Office)

-- Promoting and playing an active part in the social and charitable affairs of the Bailiwick and to promote community activity in these areas
+- Promoting and playing an active part in the social and charitable affairs of the Bailiwick and to promote community activity in these areas, helping to raise the profile of charities in need of further support and aiding them in areas in which they may require assistance.

-- Executive functions relating to the control of immigration, deportation, naturalisation, and the issuing of passports
+- Executive functions relating to the control of immigration, deportation, naturalisation, and the issuing of passports.
+Reading all the associated paperwork for difficult cases and making decisions where required.

-- Licensing authority for the provision of shipping services between Sark, Alderney, and Guernsey
+- Licensing authority for the provision of passenger shipping services between Sark, Alderney, and Guernsey

 - Providing advice and support to the Bailiwick authorities in dealing with Civil Emergencies

-- Working with the insular authorities to help promote the interests and profiles of the Bailiwick's Islands
+- Working with the local authorities to help promote the interests and profiles of the Bailiwick's Islands

-- Commander-in-Chief of British Armed Forces in the Bailiwick
+- Commander-in-Chief of British Armed Forces in the Bailiwick; attending military parades and church services.